nivisi/ensure_initialized/README.md

 }
 ```

-Calling the `init` method (or any method that initializes your object) can be done either in a constructor, when registering the object in the DI or wherever it is needed to be initialized.
+Calling the `init` method (or any method that initializes your object) can be done either in a constructor, when registering the object in the DI or anywhere else it has to be initialized.
 Like so:

 ```dart
 final yourObject = YourObject();